 But, with so many companies using email marketing to compete for limited consumer attention, nailing timing can be tough.

-That’s why incorporating delayed emails into your strategy can be so helpful, as they allow you to quickly automate email timing to boost your results.
+That’s why incorporating delayed Gmail emails into your strategy can be so helpful, as they allow you to quickly automate email timing to boost your results.
 However, is there a way to delay sending an email in Gmail?
 And if so, then how can you set an email to send at a certain time in Gmail.

 Keep reading to learn:

-• What delayed emails are
+- What delayed emails are

-• How to send a delayed email in Gmail
+- How to send a delayed email in Gmail

-• How to use YAMM to schedule mass personalized emails for delayed delivery
+- How to use YAMM to schedule mass personalized emails for delayed delivery

-• Potential pitfalls to look out for while deploying this strategy
+- Potential pitfalls to look out for while deploying this strategy

-• Tips on how to knock your delayed email strategy out of the park
+- Tips on how to knock your delayed email strategy out of the park

-What is a delayed email?
+What is a delayed email in Gmail?

 A delayed email is an email that you schedule to send out after it’s been written, instead of immediately.
 This is also sometimes called a ‘send later email’, ‘time delayed emails’ or a ‘scheduled email’.

-Regardless of what you call it, a delayed email is a great way to compose a message when you have time and still have it sent precisely when you want it to reach your audience’s inbox.
+Regardless of what you call it, a scheduled email is a great way to compose a message when you have time and still have it sent precisely when you want it to reach your audience’s inbox.

-• Boost productivity + plan ahead
+- Boost productivity + plan ahead

-• Respect “quiet hours” or multiple time zones
+- Respect “quiet hours” or multiple time zones

-• Save time with automated reports, newsletters, and more
+- Save time with automated reports, newsletters, and more

-• Improve your response rate
+- Improve your response rate

-• Give yourself time to circle back and add information to important messages
+- Give yourself time to circle back and add information to important messages

-• Reach your audience’s inboxes when they’re most likely to engage
+- Reach your audience’s inboxes when they’re most likely to engage

 A toolkit for sending delayed emails: Gmail edition